 Even when a drunk or drugged driving conviction can later be expunged from your background, it does not automatically then erase any record of you being charged with DUI.
 This is because the police will always have a record of your arrest and charging you with DUI.
 Furthermore, this also means your arrest information is shared with other police and law enforcement agencies nationally.
 Once an individual is first charged with a DUI or a test refusal offense, you will never have a completely clean police record again.
 However, if you are acquitted, the charges get dropped, or you are convicted and later have the record cleared in court years later, you can typically take action to remove the public arrest information which is still found in a quick Google search very easily.

-Whether you have just recently been arrested or it was several years ago, please remember even the existence of a record of being charged for DUI can cause you problems with the police in the future, since they may be biased of you repeating the offense every time they pull you over afterwards.
+Whether you have just recently been arrested or it was several years ago, please remember even the existence of a record of being charged for DUI can cause you problems with the police in the future.
+This result happens since police officers may be biased of you repeating the offense every time they pull you over afterwards.
 This is due to the fact whenever you are ever pulled over again later on, the police will always see your arrest history of DUI charges.
-Consequently, the officer be more prone to suspect you of an alcohol or drug violation from the start, and subject you to a higher level of search or scrutiny than an average driver without a DUI or DWI record.
+Consequently, the officer be more prone to suspect you of an alcohol or drug violation from the start, and subject you to a higher level of search or scrutiny than an average driver without a DUI clear history.

 Luckily as this article touches on, there is a lot a person can do after a DUI arrest to minimize how it will affect their life.
 It is essential to get help from a lawyer, but not quickly spend thousands on an attorney that you have never dealt with firsthand.
 Getting expert legal help in this complex field of law is crucial for the best chance to get rid of a DUI, DWI from your life entirely.
 Local and free 24 hour DUI lawyer legal advice is available online for individuals who need questions answered immediately about the best ways of expunging DUI, DWI or clearing a pending court case.